heykapil/blog/data/blog/CSIR NEWFMS Portal Guide.md

 - PAN Card
 - Copy of Bank Passbook

 **Note:** Files should be in PDF format and size should not be more than 1 MB.
 File name must contain albhabets only.
-(No space, number or special character otherwise there will be problem in uploading files on portal).
+(No space, number or special character otherwise there will be problem in uploading files on portal.)

+## 4. Tracking Status of New Registration

+Once maker and checker completes your registration on NewFms portal of CSIR, then your registration application is to be verified and approved by CSIR-EMR officials. one can check the status of the registration application by entering the roll number of CSIR-NET on NewFms portal [link](https://newfms.ncl.res.in/MNGT/InstituteRegStatus.aspx).
+It usually takes around 1-2 weeks for CSIR officials to approve your application and on successful verification, they will send username and password on your mobile number.
+In case if they notice any problem in the documents within the registration application, then they will refer back the application to maker of institute.